 - 1 local zip code vs another

-With smart segmentation strategies, you can create lists that divvy up your list like this to give you more customization controls to send people more personalized content.
+With smart segmentation strategies, you can create lists that divvy up your list like this to give you more customization controls to send people more personalized, relevant content.

 Tags are similar in that they let you create lists based on interests, past purchases, and many other things.
 We cover how to use tags to organize your contacts in a recent post here.